-Ava-joye Burnett is an award-winning journalist who joined the WJZ news team in January of 2016 as a general assignment reporter.
+Ava-joye Burnett is an award-winning journalist who joined the WJZ news team in January of 2016.
+She is currently a general assignment reporter.

 Prior to joining WJZ, Ava-joye worked at WRIC-TV in Richmond, Va. as a reporter and anchor.
 Ava-joye started her reporting career in Hagerstown, Md.
 She’s also worked at WUSA-TV in the nation’s capital behind the scenes, as well as at CTV-News in Prince George’s County, Md.

 Ava-joye is a Board of Governor’s member of the National Capital Chesapeake Bay Chapter of The National Academy of Television Arts and Sciences.
 Ava-joye is also a proud member of Zeta Phi Beta, Sorority Incorporated and the National Association of Black Journalists.